 Below are Plasma Powder’s most frequently asked questions.
-If you have questions in which you cannot find the answer for here, please contact Plasma Powders to speak with one of our knowledgeable customer service representatives.
-Toll Free: 1-800-358-4287
+If you have questions in which you cannot find the answer here, please contact Plasma Powders to speak with one of our knowledgeable customer service representatives.
+Toll-Free: 1-800-358-4287

 Not sure if Thermal Spray is right for your application?
 Give us a call at (732) 431-0992 and talk to one of our technicians.

 Thermal Spray Zinc coatings provide long-lasting (up to 40 years) protection in most galvanic conditions and the spray process is much cleaner with less environmental impact than chemical-based hot-dip galvanizing.
 Most Thermal Spray coatings can be applied in house, saving transfer and logistics costs.

 Thermal Spray is considered a “green” technology because:

 - It has widespread use in reconditioning items.

 - It has the ability to coat lighter, softer or more abundant substrates with hard, rare or expensive complex materials

 - The vast majority of any process “waste” can be recovered/recycled.